This Blog Page Last Update: 01.02.2026 – (Social Media Link at Bottom of Page)

-Terrariums are small, enclosed shelter containers used to maintain small plants indoors in cold temperatures prior to warmer temperatures arriving.
-The terrariums need to be see-through structures because of the light requirements for the seeds.
-There are many varieties of vegetable seeds that need light reaching the seed during germination.
-Germination is done with little or no soil mixture covering over the seeds, or it is done with just soil mixture under and around the seeds.
-The seeds are just slightly pressed into the soil mixture, or they are just slightly covered with the soil mixture.
-Examples include cucumbers, peppers, squashes, tomatoes, melons, and lettuces.
+These terrariums are small, enclosed shelter containers used to support seed germination indoors when outdoor temperatures are cold.
+The terrariums are see-through structures because of the light requirements for the seeds.
+You plant a variety of vegetable seeds that need light reaching the seed during germination.
+Seed germination takes place with little or no moist soil mixture covering the seeds, or it takes place with just moist soil mixture under and around the seeds.
+Also, seed germination takes place when you slightly press the seeds into the moist soil mixture or slightly cover them with it.
+Examples of vegetable seeds include cucumbers, peppers, squashes, tomatoes, melons, and lettuces.
 Flower seed examples include snapdragons, petunias, begonia, poppies, and impatiens.
-Seed starter mixtures are designed to have light coming towards the planted seeds.
+You press the seed starter mixtures lightly over the seed to have light coming towards the planted seeds.
+When germinating seeds, follow seed packaging instructions when you are planting seeds indoors in terrarium units, or when you are direct sowing seeds outdoors in the garden, or when you are sowing seeds in warm weather outside in these terrarium containers.

-For seeds that require darkness to germinate, like onions or sunflowers, the terrarium unit is covered with black plastic during germination.
-When leaves develop move plants to a sunlit area.
+For seeds that require darkness to germinate, like onions or sunflowers, you cover the terrarium unit with black plastic during germination.
+When leaves develop, move plants to a sunlit area.

 See homengardenplus.com blog post, “Sow Flower Seeds that Repel Mosquitoes and Flies”.